coderrio/Coderr.Documentation/docs/getting-started/index.md

 # Installing the server

+Coderr requires both that you install one or more of our nuget packages and that you use one of our server versions.

+* [Coderr Community Server](https://github.com/coderrio/coderr.server) - Open Source, AGPL license.
+* [Coderr Live](https://lobby.coderr.io) - Our hosted service (free up to 500 error reports / month).
+* [Coderr Premise](https://coderr.io/features/premise) - Locally installed server with a complete feature set (including enterprise features).

 Coderr is a client/server solution which means that you either need to install a server somewhere or use our hosted solution.

 Coderr Server is available as three different editions.